VictorSegura99/Professional-Balance-and-Testing-Research/README.md

 The difference between QA and QC is largely one of power and control.
 QC is usually as service provided to development and is responsible for providing that service.
 QA expects development to provide services to it and is not responsible for any result.

-## How do companies organize testing?
+## How do companies organize QA testing?

 **Roles:**